Lead Paint Poisoning

 Like manufacturers, employers are also required to follow strict standards to prevent workers’ exposure to toxic substances like lead paint.
 Failure to perform regular safety inspections and post warning signs in affected work areas constitute serious OSHA violations.
 Employers also have a duty to ensure their workers wear safety masks and follow specific procedures to minimize their exposure to hazardous chemicals.
 Employees harmed by exposure to lead paint may file a workers’ compensation claim to recover damages, including medical expenses, lost wage benefits, and death and funeral costs.

 If your illness was caused by lead paint, contact the experienced Brockton lead paint poisoning lawyers at Sousa & Sousa immediately.
 We can help you identify all liable parties, whether they are manufacturers, employers, or property owners.
 Our firm is dedicated to defending the rights of injured people in personal injury, product liability, and premises liability claims.
 For over 37 years, we have helped residents throughout Massachusetts get back on their feet.
-For a free consultation call our Brockton/Easton office at 508-230-5300 or Taunton office at 508-823-6111 or contact us online.
+For a free consultation call our Brockton/Easton office at 508-230-5300 or contact us online.